junxit/us-congress-bills-117/bill.md

 ## § 3.

-House Resolution 188, agreed to March 8, 2021 (as most recently amended by House Resolution 774, agreed to November 5, 2021), is amended by striking “December 3, 2021” each place it appears and inserting (in each instance) “January 21, 2022”.
+House Resolution 188, agreed to March 8, 2021 (as most recently amended by House Resolution 774, agreed to November 5, 2021), is amended by striking “December 3, 2021” each place it appears and inserting (in each instance) "January 21, 2022”.

 ## § 4.